openlegend/core-rules/core/SRD.md

 **Description:** You can enter a heightend mental state of combat readiness, in which your body is strengthened and your mind transcends fear and pain.
 Examples include a raging barbarian, or an unstoppable samurai with laser focus in the heat of battle. \newline

 **Effect:** As a free action on your turn, you may enter a battle trance.
 While entranced, you have advantage 1 on all attacks.
-Additionally, if you are not wearing armor, all of your defense scores are increased by 5.
-If you take three consecutive turns without making an attack roll against a creature, the battle trance ends.
+Additionally, your Toughness and Resolve defenses are increased by 3.
+If you are not wearing armor, your Resilience defense is also increased by 3.
+If you take three consecutive turns without making an attack roll against an enemy creature, the battle trance ends.
 When the battle trance ends, you automatically suffer 1 level of the [*fatigue bane*](#fatigued).

 ## Battlefield Defender